jalvesaq/zotcite/README.md

   2. Read the papers, highlighting important passages and making annotations.

-  3. Use Zotero's ZotFile extension to extract from the PDF documents the text that your have highlighted and the notes that you have added.
+  3. Use Zotero's [ZotFile](http://zotfile.com/) extension to extract from the PDF documents the text that your have highlighted and the notes that you have added.

-  4. In Vim/Neovim, run the command `:Znote` to extract your notes from Zotero's database and insert them in the markdown document.
+  4. In Vim/Neovim, run the command `:Znote` to extract your notes from Zotero's database and insert them into the markdown document.

   5. Finish editing your markdown document.